backstage/backstage/docs/features/techdocs/creating-and-publishing.md

 Create an entity from the documentation template and you will get the needed setup for free.

-### Enable documentation for a already existing entity
+### Enable documentation for an already existing entity

 Prerequisites: